SteveRogersBD/AgroHub/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and development process.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.